 - Overcoming digital divides requires access to be available to all within society.
-Governments and businesses should take steps to ensure accessibility for those with disabilities, for those with limited literacy and language skills and other marginalised groups. - To connect communities that mainly communicate in oral forms, the Internet will need to adapt or create non-text-based communications, such as audio and video files/messages, transcription of alphabets and other intuitive forms of exchange.
-The online dominance of the Latin alphabet also needs to be challenged in order to facilitate access and usage by users of languages that use other alphabets. - Open Education Resources (OER) have an important role to play in raising awareness and digital literacy skills.
-Governments and other stakeholders should help to ensure the quality of teaching and public funds should be made available as OER, and more investment sought from both public and private sources.
+Governments and businesses should take steps to ensure accessibility for those with disabilities, for those with limited literacy and language skills and other marginalised groups. - Digital inclusion depends on a multilingual Internet, and achieving a multilingual Internet depends on Universal Acceptance (UA).
+UA should therefore be promoted through collaboration and coordination. - To connect communities that mainly communicate in oral forms, the Internet will need to adapt or create non-text-based communications, such as audio and video files/messages, transcription of alphabets and other intuitive forms of exchange.
+The online dominance of the Latin alphabet also needs to be challenged in order to facilitate access and usage by users of languages that use other alphabets.

-• The development of initiatives for access and inclusion must be inclusive of target communities.
+- Open Education Resources (OER) have an important role to play in raising awareness and digital literacy skills.
+Governments and other stakeholders should help to ensure the quality of teaching and public - The development of initiatives for access and inclusion must be inclusive of target communities.
 Locally relevant and purpose-driven content is important for inclusion and requires incentives and funding to be sustainable, from production to distribution.